8 reasons why people aren’t liking or sharing your social media posts

 4. Invest the time in doing things right.
 The number one reason businesses give for not taking the business advice mentioned above is that they don’t have time.
 However, as succinctly put by Kelly Riggs in one of the events I attended, “leadership is about knowing how to invest your time.”
 Successful companies take the time to look critically at their business and figure out where they want to get to and how.
 They make long-term investments and appreciate that ROI is measured in more than just dollars.

-For more takeaways from the 2 events, see “Aligning Your Employees with the Company’s Business Objectives,” from The CFO Alliance Quarterly Roundtable Series and “Winning Business in Any Economy: 4 mistakes you can’t afford to make,” HIA-LI’s 27th Annual Business Trade Show & Conference.
+Thanks to the speakers from “Aligning Your Employees with the Company’s Business Objectives,” at The CFO Alliance Quarterly Roundtable Series and “Winning Business in Any Economy: 4 mistakes you can’t afford to make,” at HIA-LI’s 27th Annual Business Trade Show & Conference.

 It’s July.
 Do you know how your marketing is doing?